syncfusion-content/xamarin-docs/Xamarin/Numeric-Entry/Getting-Started.md

 ---
 layout: post
 title: Getting Started with Syncfusion NumericTextBox for Xamarin.Forms
-description: A quick tour to initial users on Syncfusion NumericTextBox control for Xamarin.Forms platform to create a simple NumericTextBox and customize visual states.
+description: A quick tour to initial users on Syncfusion NumericTextBox control for Xamarin.Forms platform to create a simple SfNumericTextBox and customize visual states.
 platform: Xamarin.Forms
 control: SfNumericTextBox
 documentation: ug